-Comments regarding Q2 performance are discussed further in the review of mining and processing operations section in this MD&A.
+Comments regarding Q3 performance are discussed further in the review of mining and processing operations section in this MD&A.

-The Company began construction of the 3A-Ph2 leach pad during Q2 2023, which, when completed, will provide enough leach pad space for ore material planned to be mined through 2025.
+The Company began construction of the 3A-Ph2 Leach Pad during Q2 2023, which will be completed in Q4 2023 and will provide sufficient leach pad capacity for ore material planned to be mined through 2025.